adgorithmics-inc/peppermint-flutter-sdk/README.md

 // get current private key
 String privateKey = await manager.getPrivateKey();

+// delete all wallet
+await deleteAllWallet();

+// check if has any wallet
+bool hasWallet = await manager.hasAnyWallet();

 ```

-This library manage only 1 private key and public key per device.
+This library is able to manage multiple private key and public key per device.